-If you have used control measures to manage the risks associated with asbestos, you must provide your employees with sufficient information, instruction and training so they can perform their work in a way that is safe and doesn’t risk their health.
+If you have used control measures to manage the risks associated with asbestos, you must provide your employees with sufficient information, instruction and training so they can perform their work in a way that is safe and without risk to their health.
 The information and training must include:

-- The hazards associated with asbestos in the workplace
+- the hazards associated with asbestos in a workplace

 Know your duties for working with asbestos

-As an employer, you have duties for specific asbestos-related activities carried out in the workplace including:
+As an employer, you have duties for specific asbestos-related activities (aside from removal work) carried out in your workplace.
+These activities include: